-As a result of the Series B conversions during the year ended December 31, 2013, fewer than 50% of the Series B shares issued on the Series B Original Issuance Date remain outstanding, and the balance of the outstanding Series B shares will not become redeemable at the option of the holders.
-The redemption feature at the option of the holders is eliminated, thereby, resulting in the reclassification of \$324,063 from temporary equity, which was classified as "redeemable preferred stock" in the Company's consolidated balance sheets, to permanent equity.
+As a result of the Series B conversions during the year ended December 31, 2013, fewer than 50% of the Series B shares issued on the Series B Original Issuance Date, August 4, 2010, remain outstanding, and the balance of the outstanding Series B shares will not become redeemable at the option of the holders.
+The redemption feature at the option of the holders is eliminated, thereby, resulting in the reclassification of \$324,063 from temporary equity, which was classified as "redeemable preferred stock" in the Company's consolidated balance sheets, to permanent equity during the year ended December 31, 2013.

 A portion of the proceeds were allocated to the warrants based on their relative fair value, which totaled \$427,895 using the Black-Scholes option pricing model.
 Further, the Company attributed a beneficial conversion feature of \$427,895 to the Series B shares based upon the difference between the effective conversion price of those shares and the closing price of the Company's common stock on the date of issuance.
 The assumptions used in the Black-Scholes model are as follows: (1) dividend yield of 0%; (2) expected volatility of 129%, (3) weighted average risk-free interest rate of 0.26%, (4) expected life of approximately 3.5 years, and (5) estimated fair value of Telkonet common stock of \$0.12 per share.
 The expected term of the warrants represents the estimated period of time until exercise and is based on historical experience of similar awards and giving consideration to the contractual terms.
 The amounts attributable to the warrants and beneficial conversion feature, aggregating \$855,790, have been recorded as a discount and deducted from the face value of the Series B shares.
 The discount is being amortized over the period from issuance to November 19, 2014 (the initial redemption date) as a charge to additional paid-in capital (since there is a deficit in retained earnings).
-During the year ended December 31, 2013, the remaining discount of approximately \$261,300 was accelerated and recognized immediately as a charge to additional paid-in capital and accretion of preferred stock discounts upon the 271 redeemable preferred stock conversions to common stock.
+During the year ended December 31, 2013, the remaining discount of approximately \$261,300 was accelerated and recognized immediately as a charge to additional paid-in capital and accretion of preferred stock conversions to common stock.

-The charge to additional paid in capital for amortization of Series B discount and costs for the years ended December 31, 2013 and 2012 was \$635,138 and \$550,960, respectively.
+The charge to additional paid in capital for amortization of Series B discount and costs for the years ended December 31, 2014 and 2013 was \$25,942 and \$635,138, respectively.

-For the years ended December 31, 2013 and 2012, we have accrued dividends for Series B in the amount of \$126,780 and \$197,836, respectively, and cumulative accrued dividends of \$75,005 and \$419,833 as of December 31 2013 and 2012, respectively.
+For the years ended December 31, 2014 and 2013, we have accrued dividends for Series B in the amount of \$22,025 and \$126,780, respectively, and cumulative accrued dividends of \$97,030 and \$75,005 as of December 31 2014 and 2013, respectively.
 The accrued dividends have been charged to additional paid-in capital (since there is a deficit in retained earnings) and the net unpaid accrued dividends been added to the carrying value of the preferred stock.
 During the year ended December 31, 2013, accrued dividends in the amount of \$491,878 were written down and credited back to additional paid-in capital upon the redeemable preferred share conversions to common stock.

 Preferred stock carries certain preference rights as detailed in the Company's Amended Articles of Incorporation related to both the payment of dividends and as to payments upon liquidation in preference to any other class or series of capital stock of the Company.
-Liquidation preference of the preferred stock is based on the following order: first, Series B with a preference value of \$350,005 and second, Series A with a preference value of \$1,229,832.
+Liquidation preference of the preferred stock is based on the following order: first, Series B with a preference value of \$372,030 and second, Series A with a preference value of \$1,303,859.
 Both series of preferred stock are equal in their dividend preference over common stock.